 3. You Understand the Business Enough

 It is a must that your resume must convey that you have a proper understanding of the business you are getting into.
-Highlight your business knowledge through examples rather than just including jargons and buzzwords.
+Highlight your business knowledge through examples rather than just including jargon and buzzwords.

 4. You Have a Clear Career Goal

-It is important for the employer to understand your career role and how this role fits in it.
+It is important for the employer to understand your career goal and how this role fits in it.
 The more they find logical progression in your resume, the more it will display a stronger aspect of your career.

 5. You Have an Appropriate Educational Information